alexvcasillas/alexvcasillas/docs/promises.md

 # Promises

-Because of the asyncrhonous nature of JavaScript, you can't expect a structured flow of your app business logic like in a structured programing language where the code logic flows from the top to the bottom.
-In JavaScript, code will be executed asyncrhonously, meaning that, a function that you define bellow other function, could return its value before the first one.
+Because of the asynchronous nature of JavaScript, you can't expect a structured flow of your app business logic like in a structured programing language where the code logic flows from the top to the bottom.
+In JavaScript, code will be executed asynchronously, meaning that, a function that you define bellow other function, could return its value before the first one.
 But, how do you control this asynchronous flow?
 You make use of the `callbacks`.
 What is a `callback`?
 You might be asking yourself.
 Well, a `callback` it's a functional parameter of a function.
 What I mean with a functional parameter of a function is simply a function that takes a function as an argument.

 ## Using callbacks